-ACI believes that the Canadian retail automotive market is fragmented and offers many potential acquisition candidates that meet acquisition target criteria.
-However, ACI will compete with other franchised automobile dealerships and private investors to acquire other franchised automobile dealerships, and this competition for attractive acquisition targets may result in fewer acquisition opportunities and increased acquisition costs.
-ACI will have to forego acquisition opportunities to the extent that acquisitions cannot be negotiated on acceptable terms.
+AutoCanada believes that the Canadian retail automotive market is fragmented and offers many potential acquisition candidates that meet acquisition target criteria.
+However, AutoCanada will compete with other publicly traded automotive retailers, privately owned franchised automobile dealerships and private investors to acquire other franchised automobile dealerships, and this competition for attractive acquisition targets may result in fewer acquisition opportunities and increased acquisition costs.
+AutoCanada will have to forego acquisition opportunities to the extent that acquisitions cannot be negotiated on acceptable terms.